Divine-Journey-2/Divine-Journey-2/serverfiles/README.md

 as server hosts frequently control settings that impact the normal launching of DJ2.

+## Customizing the Pack

+Divine Journey 2 does not have every mod in it *[citation needed]*.
+If you and your players want to customize the pack and add a mod, you should feel absolutely free to do so.
+However, you do this at your own risk, as modifying the pack is not and will not be officially supported.
+Before reporting any errors with the pack, ensure that it is unmodified.

 ## Troubleshooting:

-0. Visit the Discord for tech support https://discord.gg/rH9pyS7 and upload the relevant `crash-reports` file or the `latest.log` file.
+0. Visit the Discord for tech support https://discord.gg/rH9pyS7 and upload the relevant `crash-reports` file or the `logs/latest.log` file.
 1. If you get an `launcher.java.lang.reflect.InvocationTargetException` error, you are using the wrong java version.
 2. If you are crashing on startup, make sure you have allocated enough RAM.
 3. If the server is crashing due to `Watching Server` or `ServerHangWatchdog`, change the `max-tick-time` entry in `server.properties` to be `-1`.
-4. If the crash is` net.minecraftforge.fml.common.LoaderExceptionModCrash: Caught exception from EvilCraft-Compat (evilcraftcompat)`, the correct config files were not installed, and you should reinstall the pack.
+4. If the crash is `net.minecraftforge.fml.common.LoaderExceptionModCrash: Caught exception from EvilCraft-Compat (evilcraftcompat)`, the correct config files were not installed/are broken, and you should reinstall the pack.
 5. If you get an `ENDER IO FATAL RECIPE ERROR` that blames `Could not find a crafting ingredient for 'contenttweaker:energized_dark_dust' in <recipe> 'Dark Steel Upgrade'`, crafttweaker scripts were not installed/are broken, and you should reinstall the pack
 6. If the machine running the server lost power or shut down abruptly and now does not start, your worlddata has likely been corrupted, and you should restore a backup.
-This may also require reinstalling the pack.
+This may also require reinstalling the pack, as files may have been corrupted and are broken.
-7. If you get a crash `java.lang.NoClassDefFoundError: amu` (or similar), the vanilla jar has been corrupted, typically due to an unsafe shutdown, and you should reinstall the pack.
+7. If you get a crash `java.lang.NoClassDefFoundError: amu` (or similar), the vanilla jar has been corrupted, typically due to an unsafe shutdown (see point 6), and you should reinstall the pack.
 8. If the server stops on the line `[main/INFO] [minecraft/MinecraftServer]: You need to agree to the EULA in order to run the server.
 Go to the eula.txt for more info.`, you need to accept the EULA.
-9. If the server stops doing anything shortly after a large number of `[THAUMCRAFT]: Stopping aura thread` messages - **the server is up and running, waiting for you to join**.
+9. If the server stops doing anything shortly after a large number of `[THAUMCRAFT]: Stopping aura thread` messages - **the server should be up and running properly, waiting for you to join**.